-- ◆ Dress appropriately for the classroom (if it's not socially appropriate to wear to face-to-face classes, please do not wear it on Zoom) - Do not smoke or vape. - Do not drink alcoholic beverages. - Do not consume any illicit and/or illegal substances. - ◆ You must be present on Zoom.
-(I will take attendance AND I will do random camera checks.) - The Zoom classroom will be locked 3 minutes after the official beginning of class time.
+- Dress appropriately for the classroom (if it's not socially appropriate to wear in face-to-face classes, please do not wear it on Zoom) - 2.
+Do not smoke or vape. - 3.
+Do not drink alcoholic beverages. - 4.
+Do not consume any illicit and/or illegal substances. - 5.
+You must be present on Zoom.
+(I will take attendance AND I will do random camera checks.) - 6.
+The Zoom classroom will be locked 1 minute after the official beginning of class time.
 If you are late, you will not be admitted.